leolanese/leolanese/README.md

 **I ship fast, scalable Angular apps and help teams do the same.**

 Senior `Angular Developer` & `JS Speaker` with `15+ years of UK contracting experience`.
-With a foundation in `Computer Systems Analysis` and backed by `34+ professional recommendations`, I deliver scalable, high-performance, user-centric applications that improve usability and elevate product quality.
+With a foundation in `Computer Systems Analysis` and backed by `34+ LinkeDin professional recommendations` and `3100+ X followers`, I deliver scalable, high-performance, user-centric applications that improve usability and elevate product quality.

 I drive team velocity as a `Centaur-Engineer`, integrating AI-assisted tooling to automate commoditised tasks and compress development cycles, specialising in `Angular and Front-End architecture`.
 </div>